Janction-R-D/janction-website/src/pages/Genesis/Help/Janction-help.md

 **Staking** : Staking activates the seller's account by paying a certain amount of money and allows the user to start renting out their server resources.

-- **Pledge process** :
+- **Staking process** :
-- After the user selects the "Pledge" option, enter the amount to be pledged.
+- After the user selects the "Staking" option, enter the amount to be pledged.
-- After confirming the pledged amount, click the "Confirm Pledge" button to confirm, and the system will deduct the corresponding amount from the user's wallet.
+- After confirming the pledged amount, click the "Confirm Staking" button to confirm, and the system will deduct the corresponding amount from the user's wallet.
 - After the completion of the pledge, the seller function will be officially activated, and users can start renting out their server resources.

 **Real-name authentication** : If the user chooses real-name authentication, the system will guide the user to upload identity proof and other necessary information for identity verification.